nabin-dhakal/Lingora/README.md

-# Lingora
-Gamified web platform for learning endangered cultural languages of Nepal.
-Built with FastAPI, React, and PostgreSQL.
+Lingora is a Duolingo-inspired language learning platform focused on preserving Nepal's indigenous languages through gamification, spaced repetition, and adaptive placement.